 Rat control services prioritize trapping when it comes to getting rid of rats in your house.
 And this is for several reasons.

 - Trapping doesn’t use rat poisons.

-- Quickly get rid of rotting carcasses to prevent noxious odors secondary and insect infestations
+- Quickly get rid of rotting carcasses to prevent noxious odors and secondary and insect infestations.

-A snap trap consists of a metallic, wooden or plastic hinge with the sole purpose being to trap and kill the animal once it snaps.
-These use some kind of bait to entice rats to climb on the trap.
+A snap trap consists of a metallic, wooden, or plastic hinge, with the sole purpose being to trap and kill the animal once it snaps.
+These use some kind of bait to entice rats to climb into the trap.

 Before using a trap, eliminate food sources and use the right bait.
-This includes aromatic foods such as canned tuna, bacon, or peanut butter.
-Since rats navigate using their noses, the aroma produced by these foods easily lures them on the trap.
+Just like in using the best food to catch mice, you may use some rat bait which includes aromatic food.
+Particular examples of this are canned tuna, bacon, or peanut butter.
+Since rats navigate using their noses, the aroma produced by these foods easily lures them into the trap.

 Live Catch Traps (Popularly known as humane traps)

 Typically, they look like small cages with a door on one side.
 When a rat gets in to eat the bait, a trigger closes the door, and the rat gets trapped inside unharmed.
 This makes an ideal way to get rid of rats, especially if your local authorities allow catch and release.
 Even so, live catch traps are not effective if a huge population of rats infests your house.

 By now, you could be wondering, how much is pest control for rats when you have an indoor infestation?
 Well, that depends on: